 Under test conditions where test meals are high in phytic acid, the iron in ferric sodium EDTA is two to three times better absorbed than the iron in ferrous sulphate.
-Vegetarians, a group over-represented amongst iron deficient populations, may follow diets that mimic these test conditions.
-Vegetarians, depending on their iron status and dietary patterns, may potentially benefit from approval of this Application.
+Vegetarians, a group with an increased risk of iron deficiency, may follow diets that mimic these test conditions.
+Thus vegetarians, depending on their iron status and dietary patterns, may potentially benefit from approval of this Application.

 However, ferric sodium EDTA is unlikely to offer any particular biological advantage or disadvantage to the general populations of Australia and New Zealand.

-Provided the total dietary intake of EDTA from existing permissions for use of the additive calcium disodium EDTA (refer section 1.1.5) and the proposed permissions for ferric sodium EDTA does not exceed the ADI of 2.5 mg/kg body weight, the proposed use of ferric sodium EDTA does not raise any public health and safety concerns in New Zealand or Australia.
+Provided the total dietary intake of EDTA compounds from existing permissions for use of calcium disodium EDTA (refer section 1.1.5) and the proposed permissions for ferric sodium EDTA does not exceed the ADI of 2.5 mg/kg body weight, then the proposed use of ferric sodium EDTA does not raise any public health and safety concerns in New Zealand or Australia.
+The most realistic and accurate estimate of exposure to EDTA compounds following the introduction of Application A570 indicates that no population group will exceed this level, with the worse case estimate of exposure at 80% of the ADI (2-6 year old children).